samsniderheld/burger_generator/readme.md

 ## Overview

-This repos is an R&D directory designed to generate large numbers of burger images via SDXL and inpating.
+This repo is an R&D directory designed to generate large numbers of burger images via SDXL and inpainting.

 `Generate_SDXL.py` is a Python script designed to demonstrate all the elements of the repo.
 It combines various ingredients, both standard and random, to create a diverse set of burger samples.
 The script is capable of enforcing a specific ratio of standard to random ingredients and can incorporate special templates for specific ingredients like an extra patty.